-Internet machine
+Internet Machine

-Internet Machine’s three screen installation at Transmediale 2015.
+Internet Machine’s three-screen installation at Transmediale 2015.

 Internet machine is a multi-screen film about the invisible infrastructures of the internet.
 The film reveals the hidden materiality of our data by exploring some of the machines through which ‘the cloud’ is transmitted and transformed.

+Film: 6 min 40 sec, digital 4K, 25fps, stereo.
 Installation: Digital projection, 3 x 16:10 screens, each 4.85m x 2.8m.
+Medium: Digital photography, photogrammetry and 3D animation.

-Internet machine (showing now at Big Bang Data or watch the trailer) documents one of the largest, most secure and ‘fault-tolerant’ data-centres in the world, run by Telefonica in Alcalá, Spain.
+Internet machine (showing now at Big Bang Data or watch the trailer) documents one of the largest, most secure and ‘fault-tolerant’ data-centres in the world, run by Telefónica in Alcalá, Spain.
 The film explores these hidden architectures with a wide, slowly moving camera.
 The subtle changes in perspective encourage contemplative reflection on the spaces where internet data and connectivity are being managed.

 In this film I wanted to look beyond the childish myth of ‘the cloud’, to investigate what the infrastructures of the internet actually look like.
 It felt important to be able to see and hear the energy that goes into powering these machines, and the associated systems for securing, cooling and maintaining them.